-Currently, Southern Linc enables customers to text-to-911 in areas where the 911 center has enabled the interim text-to-911 solution.
-For more information on calling or texting emergency services, visit our 911 and Text-to-911 website.
+For more information on calling or texting to 911 emergency services, visit our 911 and Text-to-911 page at https://www.southernlinc.com/privacy/wireless-accessibility/e911.aspx.

 What are the benefits of Real-Time Text (RTT) over TTY?

-- For the disability community, RTT can eliminate the need to purchase specialized devices, such as TTY machines, to send text in real-time over wireless phones.
+- For the disability community, RTT can eliminate the need to purchase specialized devices, such as TTY machines, to send text in real-time over wireless devices.

-- RTT uses the same ten-digit phone numbers as voice calls.
+- RTT calls use the same ten-digit phone numbers as voice calls.

-- Both parties to a RTT session can simultaneously send and receive text, unlike TTYs, which require taking turns on who can transmit text.
+- Both parties to an RTT call can simultaneously send and receive text, unlike TTY, which requires taking turns on who can transmit text.